-CA and CSA private signature keys may be backed up under the same multi-person control as the original signaure key.
-If such a backup is made, only a single copy of the signature key is to be kept at the CA or CSA location; a second copy may be kept at a backup location.
+CA and CSA private signature keys and CMS Master Keys may be backed up under the same multi-person control as the original signaure key.
+If such a backup is made, only a single copy is to be kept at the primary location; a second copy may be kept at a backup location.
 No more than two backup copies shall be made.
-The backup module shall also meet the cryptographic module requirements for the CA or the CSA.
+The backup module shall also meet the cryptographic module requirements for the CA, the CSA, or CMS.